jordan4ibanez/G3N-Mesh-Tutorial/README.md

 In OpenGL an "edge" is a vertex position, a literal point in 3D space which is assembled into a list, otherwise known as an array.
 A vertex position can be by itself in a list, but that wouldn't be visible, or helpful.
 So we assemble them into an array.
 [Here is a visualization of what is happening in line 32 of meshBuilder.go.](https://github.com/jordan4ibanez/G3N-Mesh-Tutorial/blob/main/engine/meshBuilder.go#L32)

 ![Wow, dots, amazing](https://raw.githubusercontent.com/jordan4ibanez/G3N-Mesh-Tutorial/main/screenshots/vertexPosition.png)

+Truly incredible, isn't it?
+Well, sarcasm aside, it is actually quite incredible that it is that easy to tell the computer where to put those points in 3D space.

+Basically all we're doing is saying, hey program, I want these dots here, thanks.

+Then they are stored as such.

+### Step 2, Indices:

+In OpenGL, you have your vertex positions, but those alone are not very helpful.
+We need a way to tell the graphics card how to connect these dots, quite literally.
+That's where indices come into play.
+In OpenGL these dots are connected together in what is known as "tris".
+The term tri, literally means triangle.

+When these dots are connected together, your graphics card can fill them in utilizing it's pixel shader cores, but that is beyond the scope of this tutorial.
+Just know, you need three points to connect the dots, and keep them as triangles.
+This will allow you to, let's say, put a color to the triangle created between those points.
+Or maybe you could put a texture there instead.
+It is up to you.
+But for simplicity sake, in this tutorial we will be texturing our tris.

+Before we get into texturing, [I will show you our two quads that we created at line 40 of meshBuilder.go.](https://github.com/jordan4ibanez/G3N-Mesh-Tutorial/blob/main/engine/meshBuilder.go#L40)

+The first image is tri 1, the second is tri 2.
+Pretty simple isn't it?